 Rivers Fiji recognized among world leaders in responsible tourism by World Travel & Tourism Council

 OARS expands operations on the American River with additional permits from EarthTrek Expeditions

 Sunset magazine names OARS Main Salmon River rafting trip the “Best Guided Outdoor Trip” of 2015

 George Wendt, OARS Founder and President, passes away at the age of 74.
 His sons Tyler and Clavey Wendt take over the company and vow to carry on his long legacy of conservation and spreading the love of wild rivers

-With support from anonymous donors, the Sierra Club, the University of Utah and the OARS Foundation, OARS facilitated multi-day river trips for more than 150 veterans in Dinosaur NM & Grand Canyon
+With support from anonymous donors, the Sierra Club, the University of Utah, and the OARS Foundation, OARS facilitates multi-day river trips for more than 150 veterans in Dinosaur NM & Grand Canyon

 OARS launches the #100HoursUnplugged Challenge to encourage families throughout the U.S. to trade screen time for family time and get outside together